 The five persons listed in the table below have been designated by the Board of Directors as nominees for election as directors with terms expiring at our 2016 annual meeting of stockholders.
 Robert J. Burger became a member of our Board of Directors on May 8, 2015.
 Eileen M. Competti has been a member of the Board of Directors since April 24, 2014, replacing a director who retired.
-Terence J. Cryan has been a member of our Board of Directors since October 2013 to June 2014 when he became our Chairman of the Board.
+Terence J. Cryan has been a member of our Board of Directors since October 2012, and was our lead independent director from October 2013 to June 2014 when he became our Chairman of the Board.
 Dean J. Glover has been a member of our Board of Directors since October 2014, replacing a member who retired.
 George H. Kirby has served as our President, Chief Executive Officer and a member of our Board of Directors since January 20, 2015.